skijit/notes/music/misc-production/gain-staging.md

 - Digital systems => **No hidden Headroom Margin**
     - Typically 0 dBFS is clipping.
     - **Best Practice**: You want to keep signal level around -18 or -20 dbFS b/c this approximates the extra 20dB headroom present in analog systems
+- There is one case when you have hidden headroom in a digital system:
+    - When your DAW is treating your audio as 32bit float (see floating point section)
+    - **Fine Print**: that headroom is fleeting.
+If you send the audio signal out to the DAC or export to a common audio format (mp3, wav, etc.) then you'll be working on a smaller word size (e.g. 24bit), and so you might actually end up clipping.

 ## Noise Floor
 - Noise floor is a measure of the summation of all the noise sources and unwanted signals generated within the entire data acquisition and signal processing system
     - Typically appears as a constant hum
-    - Could be introduced by any 3 signal media:
+    - Could be introduced by any 3 signal domains:
         1. Acoustic
         2. Analog Electronic
-        3. Digital
+        3. Digital Electronic
     - **Important because...** Noise floor imposes a lower limit of signals that can be recorded due to noise
         - At this level, the signal cannot be extracted from the noise
 - We care about the noise level bc: